Retrolisthesis: Definition and management (what to do?)

 The intervention consists of fuse (weld) the two vertebrae (or more) sliding on top of each other thanks to the placement of screws and metal rods at the back of these vertebrae.
 This is called a «cervical arthrodesis » if performed at the neck, and lumbar arthrodesis for the lower back.

 The nerve compression (causing the neurological symptoms of retrolisthesis) can be lifted by the simple fact of putting the displaced vertebra back in the correct position.
-But sometimes it is necessary to make nerve release gestures by removing bone, ligament or disc fragments (pieces of intervertebral discs) compressing the marrow or its roots independently of retrolisthesis.
+But sometimes it is necessary to make nerve release gestures by removing bone, ligament or disc fragments (pieces of intervertebral discs) compressing the marrow or its roots independently of the retrolisthesis.

 For this type of intervention, a 5-8 day hospital stay is necessary.
 Some techniques called “minimally invasive” shorten the length of hospitalization and convalescence.